NOUIY/aws-cdk-guide/v2/identifiers.md

 ------

-## Paths<a name="identifiers_paths"></a>
+## Paths<a name="identifiers-paths"></a>

-The constructs in an AWS CDK application form a hierarchy rooted in the `App` class\.
-We refer to the collection of IDs from a given construct, its parent construct, its grandparent, and so on to the root of the construct tree, as a *path*\.
+The constructs in an AWS CDK application form a hierarchy rooted in the `App` class.
+We refer to the collection of IDs from a given construct, its parent construct, its grandparent, and so on to the root of the construct tree, as a *path*.

-The AWS CDK typically displays paths in your templates as a string\.
-The IDs from the levels are separated by slashes, starting at the node immediately under the root `App` instance, which is usually a stack\.
-For example, the paths of the two Amazon S3 bucket resources in the previous code example are `Stack1/MyBucket` and `Stack2/MyBucket`\.
+The AWS CDK typically displays paths in your templates as a string.
+The IDs from the levels are separated by slashes, starting at the node immediately under the root `App` instance, which is usually a stack.
+For example, the paths of the two Amazon S3 bucket resources in the previous code example are `Stack1/MyBucket` and `Stack2/MyBucket`.

-You can access the path of any construct programmatically, as shown in the following example\.
-This gets the path of `myConstruct` \(or `my_construct`, as Python developers would write it\)\.
-Since IDs must be unique within the scope they are created, their paths are always unique within an AWS CDK application\.
+You can access the path of any construct programmatically, as shown in the following example.
+This gets the path of `myConstruct` (or `my_construct`, as Python developers would write it).
+Since IDs must be unique within the scope they are created, their paths are always unique within an AWS CDK application.

 ------
 #### [ TypeScript ]